 - Recognized as a “Top 50 Women Super Lawyer” by Washington Super Lawyers for three years running.

-- Repeatedly ranked by Chambers USA as a Leading Individual for Real Estate: Zoning/Land Use, most recently in 2020.
+- Repeatedly ranked by Chambers USA in the category of Real Estate: Zoning/Land Use, most recently in 2021.

 - University of Washington Law Review Distinguished Alumni Award, 2015.